The Korean Word “정 (Jeong)” Has No English Translation — Meaning, Pronunciation, and Cultural Feeling (Updated May 2026)

 Q3.
 How do you pronounce 정?

 정 is commonly romanized as jeong.
-The vowel ㅓ is written as eo in Revised Romanization, so 정 becomes jeong, not “jung” in the official romanization system.
+For English speakers, it sounds roughly like “jung,” but with a shorter, more open Korean vowel.
+It should not be read as “jee-ong.”
+The vowel ㅓ is written as eo in Revised Romanization, so 정 becomes jeong.

 Q4.
 What is 정이 들다?

-정이 들다 means to become fond of someone or something over time.
+정이 들다 (jeong-i deul-da) means to become fond of someone or something over time.
 It is one of the most useful phrases for Korean learners because it shows how 정 grows slowly.

 Have you ever felt 정 for a person, place, song, drama, or memory connected to Korea?
 If there is another Korean emotion word you want explained, feel free to leave it in the comments.

-This article was written based on publicly available official sources and reliable references as of May 2026.
+This article was updated based on publicly available official sources and reliable references as of May 31, 2026.
 Korean cultural explanations can vary by speaker, generation, region, and context.
 Please check official Korean-language references when relying on dictionary definitions, romanization, or formal language guidance.

 Comments